SU-NCS/Intro_to_programming/week-4-session-2.md

 age = age_prompt.ask_age()
 print("Hello ",age," year old!")
 ```

+#### Activity 2: Install and Import Libraries

+Libraries are made available by package managers like pip.
+We'll look at libraries we've used and try out some new libraries.

 #### Activity 3: Work on a challenge that incorporates all of the following